algolia/algolia-react-boilerplate/README.md

 <h2 style="font-family='Helvetica'; font-size=15px; font-weight=bold; color=grey;">🗳 Features Config</h2>

+<h3 style="font-family='Helvetica'; font-size=15px; font-weight=bold; color=grey;"> 👀 Insights</h3>

+On the product details page, if you have chosen not to show the size filter, you will see an add to cart button.
+By clicking this button, an event will be sent to algolia using the Insights API and an alert will be shown to the user.

 <h3 style="font-family='Helvetica'; font-size=15px; font-weight=bold; color=grey;"> 👀 Redirects</h3>

 Redirects are already activated in the application.
 In order to trigger one, simply create a rule in the dashboard where the consequence is: